Ontraport/PilotPress/readme.txt

 = 1.8.4 =
 * Adds PilotPress functionality to ONTRApages custom post types
+* Fixed issue with nested shortcodes not populating pilotpress_field shortcodes

 = 1.8.3 =
 * Fixed issue with the password reset email sending to the user every time they logged in.